Expectations for Student Organization Tailgating

 - The Department of Student Activities, Baylor Athletics, or any Baylor University entity is not responsible or liable for accidents, damage, loss, or theft of materials/items/personal property left in the tailgating area.

-- Commercial activity or solicitations are not allowed on property; vendor spaces are available on game day through Baylor Bear Sports Properties.
+- Commercial activity or solicitations are not allowed on property.

 - All Student Organization policies and procedures apply to all sport tailgating taking place in locations other than the Student Organization Tailgate Area.